Wheat flour is the backbone of the baked goods we love.

 Self-rising flour is used for quick breads, biscuits, muffins, and pancakes.
 It already contains baking powder, so don’t need to add any leavening agents.

-To make your own self-rising flour, add 1½ tsp baking powder per cup of flour (or 5-7 g of baking powder per 100 g of flour).
+To make your own self-rising flour, add 1½ teaspoons baking powder and ¼ teaspoon per cup of flour (or 5-7 g of baking powder and .5 g of salt per 100 g of flour).

 Bread Machine Flour